 Investors are primarily interested in the internal operations of your business, such as how you make money and how much, your market potential, and your overall traction.
 On the other hand, customers are interested in the features of your product or service, your UVP, and how you can address their pain points.

-Knowing who your audiences are will allow you to select the slides you need for your marketing deck.
+Knowing who your audiences are will allow you to select the slides you need for your marketing strategy deck.

 2. Highlight the problem and rub it in